BA in Architecture, Princeton University, 1985, magna cum laude

 Ph.D., Architecture, History and Theory, Georgia Institute of Technology, (ongoing)

 Graduate Certificate, Science and Technology Studies, Ivan Allen School of Literature, Media and Communications, 2017

-Marisabel Marratt holds a BA and M.Arch from Princeton University, has a combined twenty-five years of professional experience in architecture, interior architecture and scenography, and has been actively involved in projects of a wide range and scale.
-As senior designer, Marisabel has been recipient of a number of design awards.
-She is currently a doctoral candidate at Georgia Institute of Technology, and her ongoing research focuses on twentieth century history and theory, philosophies of technology and aesthetics, with a particular emphasis on the post-war period.
-Her specific focus is on the work of French philosopher of technology Gilbert Simondon (1924-1989), his study of the human engagement in techniques of materialization, their technicity and their particular techno-aesthetics.
+Marisabel Marratt holds a BA and M.Arch from Princeton University has a combined twenty-five years of professional experience in architecture, interior architecture, and scenography, and has been actively involved in projects of a wide range and scale.
+As a senior designer, Marisabel has been the recipient of a number of design awards.
+She is currently a doctoral candidate at Georgia Institute of Technology, and her ongoing research focuses on twentieth-century history and theory, philosophies of technology and aesthetics, with a particular emphasis on the post-war period.
+Her specific focus is on the work of French philosopher of technology Gilbert Simondon (1924-1989), his study of the human engagement in techniques of materialization, their technicity, and their particular techno-aesthetics.